Do you support someone who can’t manage on their own?

 Although extremely valuable and important, Caring for someone can mean being in demand round the clock and lead to a feeling of isolation, which is why we want Carers to receive all the support and information we can give, on topics such as benefit entitlement, access to respite care or maybe simply to provide a kindly ear when things get too much.

 If you are caring for someone, we really would like you to let us know, so that we can ensure our records are up-to-date and give you details to access relevant information and advice, local support services, newsletter and telephone linkline for carers.
-Please click here for general points of contact.
+General points of contact information.

 We will also give you details to let you know how to have your needs assessed by n-compass Lancashire Carers Service.
 This is called a Carers’ Needs Assessment.
 There is no charge for this, and it is your chance to discuss your role as a Carer and what help you may need to :